Principal Sustainable Asian Allocation Fund - Income Plus (monthly) Class Units - Retirement (HKD) New

 - Investment involves risk.
 There is no assurance on investment returns and you may not get back the amount originally invested.

-- The investment decision is yours but you should not invest in this Fund unless the intermediary who sells it to you has advised you that it is suitable for you and explained how it is consistent with your investment objectives.
+- The investment decision is yours but you should not invest in this Sub-Fund unless the intermediary who sells it to you has advised you that it is suitable for you and explained how it is consistent with your investment objectives.

 - You should not rely solely on this marketing material when making your investment decision.
 You should read the Explanatory Memorandum and Product Key Facts of Principal Prosperity Series for further details (including investment policy, risk factors, fees and charges, and fund information).